nogoodcode/hy-script/README.md

-# JSBoiler
+# Hy-Script
-Boiler Plate Front End JavaScript
+Source code for the `hydra.getScript()` function.
+This function is used to help lazy-load JavaScript applications.